 Hello!
 I’m Margaret Feldmann.
-I am a mom to an adorable toddler, Sylvie, as well as a pediatric Speech and Language Pathologist.
+I am a mom of two as well as a pediatric Speech and Language Pathologist.

-SpeakPlayLove.com is a place where you can find fun, language-based activities to try at home as well as general speech-language therapy tips for parents to increase language development in toddlers and preschoolers.
+SpeakPlayLove is a place where you can find fun, language-based activities to try at home as well as general speech-language therapy tips to increase language development in babies, toddlers, and preschoolers.

 In the Activities Section, I provide tips about increasing language development with each featured activity.
 These tips cover several levels of development, so they are for kids with typical language development as well as late talkers and non-verbal children.